+When you can, take the road along the west coast, you won’t regret it.
 When the ocean-beaten creeks and the raw beauty of the beaches of the western Algarve jump out at you, it’s because the Vincentian coast is not far away.
 Lulled by the Atlantic currents and turned towards nature, this part of the region abounds in surfing spots.
 The whole family can enjoy a good dose of sea spray on the Praia de Cordoama.
 Surrounded by high black cliffs, this wild beach is more than ideal for a walk with your feet in the water, facing the immensity.

 This part of the coast, classified as a protected natural site, is a paradise for hikers and lovers of grandiose landscapes.
 More information and hiking ideas on the site of the nature park.
 Itinerary